yaj457/Regression-Project/README.md

 - _Contact Details_

 ## 📜 Files
-This project consists of 6 files other than this Readme:
+This project consists of 7 files other than this Readme:
 - A python  notebook containing the analysis (_Regression__Project.ipynb_)
 - The data used in the project  (_Emissions_Agri.csv_)
 - A requirements file to reproduce the environment locally (_requirements.txt_)
-- 2 presentation file of the results and findings (_Regression__Project_Presentation.pdf & _Regression__Project_Presentation.pppt)
+- 2 presentation file of the results and findings (_Regression Project Presentation.pdf_ & _Regression Project Presentation.pppt)_.
   Both files are the same in terms of content but differ in terms of format saved
 - A link to a Trello board which is used to manage the project flow and timelines
+- A screenshot of the Trello board (_Trello.png_)

 ## ⚙️ Recreating the Environment
 Reproduce the evironment in Python using: